srktnc/Connecto/README.md

 ## Connecto

-Connecto is a customizable C# library for managing HTTP requests, based on the popular AxiosJS library.
+Connecto is a customizable C# library for managing HTTP requests, inspired by the popular AxiosJS library.
 It provides a powerful tool for developers working with C# and Unity, allowing them to easily manage HTTP requests and customize the library to meet their project's needs.

 ## Features